aviralsharma07/palindrome-checker/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/aviralsharma07/palindrome-checker)
 ![GitHub issues](https://img.shields.io/github/issues/aviralsharma07/palindrome-checker)

 Welcome to the Palindrome Checker project!
 This is a simple web application that checks if a given word is a palindrome or not.
-A palindrome is a word, phrase, number, or other sequences of characters that reads the same forward and backward (ignoring spaces, punctuation, and capitalization).
+A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward (ignoring spaces, punctuation, and capitalization).

 ## Screenshots